mwarning/KadNode/README.md

 * packages for ArchLinux/Debian/FreeBSD/MacOSX/LEDE/Windows
 * peer file import/export on startup/shutdown and every 24h

-Crypto provided by [mbedtls](https://github.com/ARMmbed/mbedtls/), also used by OpenWrt.
+Crypto/TLS support is provided by [libmbedtls](https://github.com/ARMmbed/mbedtls/).
+The library is also used by OpenWrt.

 ## JOIN THE SWARM